-The auditor conducted a thorough second-quarter review of the Academy's training records during a site visit to the Academy.
+The auditor conducted a thorough ninth-quarter review of the Academy's training records during a site visit to the Academy.
 Selected training curricula were assessed, and specific documents were selected for further analysis.
 This included training records for state-mandated and consent decree-related training.
 These records now appear to be up to date and complete.
 The records are kept in useable format, and are managed by a sworn officer, adept in manipulation of the database, and capable of generating ad hoc reports.
 The records currently can generate reports by officer, training topic, hours, date and test score.

 Changes to the Academy's record-keeping processes continue to evolve.
 In addition, this quarter's assessment shows the records to be free from error, and to exhibit a "living" quality, i.e., they are updated frequently, and are subjected to error checking and correction processes.
 The Academy currently forwards training records to the auditor electronically.
 The bureau continues to be in compliance with this task.
-A review of new training curricula and syllabi during the seventh quarter indicates continued adherence to national standards regarding documentation of the training process.
-A second full-scale review of the training academy is scheduled for the ninth quarter.
+A review of new training curricula and syllabi during the ninth quarter indicates continued adherence to national standards regarding documentation of the training process.

-Status: Primary: In Compliance

-Secondary: In Compliance

-Operational: In Compliance
+Status: Primary: In Compliance Secondary: In Compliance Operational: In Compliance